MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/what-licenses-do-you-need-in-order-to-use-dataflows.md

 ## Creating dataflows in Power BI workspaces

 If you want to create dataflows in Power BI workspaces, you need to have a paid Power BI Pro license.
 A Power BI free license won't give you the ability to create dataflows.
-Depending on the features you use, a Power BI Premium or embedded capacity is required.
+Depending on the features you use, Power BI Premium (per user) or embedded capacity is required.

 A Power BI Pro account is available on a user-monthly basis.
 Multiple options are available for premium or embedded capacities.